Effective Discipline - The Dangers of Corporal Punishment

 Optimal parenting

-Best child outcomes (socially, emotionally and academically) from parenting combines High expectations and demandsin the context ofa warm, respectful, open, supportive relationship.
+Parenting for maximal child outcomes (socially, emotionally and academically) combines high expectations and demands in the context of a warm, respectful, open, and supportive relationship.

 Punishment: the infliction or imposition of a penalty as retribution for an offence, or the imposition of an undesirable or unpleasant outcome from a person of authority.